worktheclock/replit.github.io/classrooms/webhooks.md

 ## How do you use webhooks?

-**Warning: By using webhooks, you are potentially exposing student data to services outside of Repl.it.
+**Warning: By using webhooks, you are potentially exposing student data to services outside of Replit.
 Please be aware of where you are sending and storing the data and the security of those places/services.**

 Webhooks can be used by services such as [Zapier](https://zapier.com/apps/webhook/integrations), or you can [create your own server](/repls/http-servers) to handle the data.

 Here's an example of a simple server repls that will receive and log webhooks:

-<iframe frameborder="0" width="100%" height="500px" src="https://repl.it/@timmy_i_chen/class-webhook-example?lite=true"></iframe>
+<iframe frameborder="0" width="100%" height="500px" src="https://replit.com/@timmy_i_chen/class-webhook-example?lite=true"></iframe>

 The URL that can receive webhooks is `https://class-webhook-example.timmy-i-chen.repl.co/data`.
 I can then set up my webhook settings as follows: